 In 1979, Diane Rehm took over as host of WAMU's mid-day program, Kaleidoscope, and in 1984, the name was changed to The Diane Rehm Show.
 In all the ensuing years, Diane has offered listeners thoughtful and lively conversations on an array of topics with many of the most distinguished people of our times.

 Each week, nearly 2.6 million weekly listeners across the country tune in to the program, which has grown from a small local morning call-in show on Washington's WAMU 88.5 to one of public broadcasting's most-listened-to programs.
-In 2007 and 2008, the show placed among the top nine most powerful public radio programs, based on its ability to draw listeners to public radio stations.
+In 2013, the show placed among the top nine most powerful public radio programs, based on its ability to draw listeners to public radio stations.
 It is the only live call-in talk show on the list.

 Diane's guests include many of the nation's top newsmakers, journalists and authors.
 Guests include former president Bill Clinton, General Tommy Franks, Archbishop Desmond Tutu, Julie Andrews and Toni Morrison.
 Newsweek magazine calls the program one of the most interesting talk shows in the country.
 The National Journal says Diane is "the class act of the talk radio world."